Hit enter to search or ESC to close

 With 2020 firmly behind us, Chief Operating Officer, Gillian Granger, reflects on how Crombie Lockwood kept preparations for the Financial Services Legislation Amendment Act (FSLAA) on track, despite the chaos caused by Covid-19.

-“Early on, we set up a project team with representatives from the key areas of our business to establish a clear path and embed the new regime into the way we work at every level,” says Gillian.
+“Early on, we set up a project team with representatives from the key areas of our business to establish a clear path and embed the new financial advice regime into the way we work at every level,” says Gillian.

 “Having this philosophy already entwined into our culture and way of working, ie putting clients first, has been advantageous.
 It’s meant that our FSLAA journey to date has been about building on current best practice and better formalising and enhancing existing competency and conduct procedures - rather than starting from scratch.”